NVIDIA GeForce GTX 260M SLI vs NVIDIA GeForce GTX 280M SLI

 Compared with desktop graphics cards, the performance of the GTX 260M SLI is about on par with the GeForce 9800 GT SLI (600/1500/900).

-NVIDIA GeForce GTX 280M SLI► remove
+NVIDIA GeForce GTX 280M SLI► remove from comparison

 The Nvidia GeForce GTX 280M SLI is a graphics solution that combines two Nvidia GeForce GTX 280M cards in an SLI setup.
 As not every game supports SLI efficiently, the performance increase compared to a single card is only about 0-40%.
 The most frequently used technique is Alternate Frame Rendering (AFR), where one card renders every odd frame while the second card renders every even frame.
 Due to the SLI setup, users may experience micro stuttering due to the irregular delays between sequential frames.